riletan/ritan-resume/README.md

 ### Development

-To customize your résumé, clone the project you just created to your local machine and `cd` to it.
+To customize your resume, clone the project you just created to your local machine and `cd` to it.

 ```bash
 cd my-resume